Windows 11 and feature updates

 The best practices guide covers how to identify devices running Windows 10 and check their compatibility for upgrading to Windows 11.

-As no enablement package-style upgrade options exist for this use case, the recommended method of updating from Windows 10 to Windows 11 via Datto RMM is to use components.
+While you can use the Patch Management policy to update , the recommended method of updating from Windows 10 to Windows 11 via Datto RMM is to use components.

 Continue reading to find out which component best fits your requirements.